codacy/docs/docs/organizations/managing-people.md

 # Managing people

-Members of an organization can access the Codacy app to see the dashboards and details of the organization repositories.
-Depending on their permissions on the Git provider, members can also manage the organization and repositories settings on Codacy.
+Members of a Codacy organization can access the Codacy app to see the dashboards and details of the organization repositories.
+Depending on their permissions on the Git provider, members can also manage the organization and repository settings on Codacy.

 Codacy only analyzes commits to **private repositories** from members of the corresponding organization on Codacy.